 3.4 Safety and Living Conditions

-For long-term programs, students are strongly advised to register with the local Japanese embassy or consulate.
+For long-term programs of 3 months or longer, students must register with the local Japanese embassy or consulate.
 For short-term programs, students should register their trip with the Ministry of Foreign Affairs (MOFA) Tabireji system.